-On-the-go spaces (walking meetings, rideshare, mass transit, Great for: Cognitively light work and fitting in bursts of productivity between other demands.
-Herman Miller + GitLab Work-from-Home Field Guide Cultivating inclusive work experiences Supporting a highly diverse workforce through improved employee experiences is top of mind for leaders seeking to attract and retain top talent.
+On-the-go spaces (walking meetings, carpooling, public transport, waiting areas) Great for: easy work and fitting in bursts of productivity between other demands.
+Cultivating inclusive work experiences Supporting a highly diverse workforce through improved employee experiences is top of mind for leaders seeking to attract and retain top talent.
 Being intentional about supporting remote and hybrid work can be a differentiator for these efforts.
-By enabling your team to work outside a co-located office, your organization will be more inclusive of groups like parents, those caring for family members, those who are neurodiverse, and those who have varying physical abilities.
-Your team members will not be disadvantaged for needing specific workspace setups or not being able to commute to an office every day.
-This all contributes to creating what GitLab calls a non-judgmental culture.
-To help employees take full advantage of the flexibility offered by remote and hybrid working, organizations must ensure that each team member has designed for themselves an appropriate range of spaces to support their work activities throughout a work week.
-Instead of simply working around the existing elements of their dwellingspending all day at the kitchen table or on the sofa-employees should be encouraged to think about how their work processes could be better supported by a greater range of spaces within and beyond their homes.
-As "managers of one," they should be proactive in fully accommodating their own set of unique needs and work styles.
-In the recent GitLab Remote Work Report, of remote workers feel that their toward increasing team diversity, inclusion, and belonging in the company took meaningful actions past year.
+By enabling your team to work outside a co-located office, your organisation will be more inclusive of groups like parents, those caring for family members, those who are neurodiverse, and those who have varying physical abilities.
+Your team members will not be disadvantaged for needing specific workspace set-ups or not being able to commute to an office every day.
+This all contributes to creating what GitLab calls a non-judgemental culture.
+To help employees take full advantage of the flexibility offered by remote and hybrid working, organisations must ensure that each team member has designed for themselves an appropriate range of spaces to support their work activities throughout a working week.
+Instead of simply working around the existing elements of their home - spending all day at the kitchen table or on the sofa - employees should be encouraged to think about how their work processes could be better supported by a greater range of spaces within and beyond their homes.
+As "managers of one", they should be proactive in fully accommodating their own set of unique needs and work styles.
+In the recent GitLab Remote Work Report, of remote workers feel that their company took meaningful actions towards increasing team diversity, inclusion and belonging in the past year. source: remote-work-report-2021.pdf

-Beyond the desk: Health, wellness, and your workspace Working from home, like any office, can have benefits and barriers.
-The biggest barrier to successfully working from home is designating space-physically and mentally-that helps establish boundaries for yourself and others.
+Beyond the desk: health, wellness and your workspace Working from home, like any office, can have benefits and barriers.
+The biggest barrier to successfully working from home is designating space - physically and mentally - that helps establish boundaries for yourself and others.
 Whether in a studio apartment at the kitchen table or a house with a dedicated work room, it's important to create space that helps you remain engaged and productive.
-These 5 tips will help guide you in establishing a work-from-home experience that supports your overall wellbeing and contributes to you doing your best work.
+These five tips will help guide you in establishing a work-from-home experience that supports your overall well-being and contributes to you doing your best work.

-In the recent GitLab Remote
+In the recent GitLab Remote Work Report,

-42%

-of respondents admit that they struggle with maintaining boundaries while working away from the office.
+of respondents admit that they struggle with maintaining boundaries while working away from the office. source: remote-work-report-2021.pdf

-source: remote-work-report-2021.pdf